pmoschos/LearnDart/4. Strings/README.md

 }
 ```

-## 3. 💡 String Methods Overview
+## 3. 🔧 String Methods

 Dart offers a variety of methods to work with strings.
-Below is a summary of common string methods along with a short explanation of what they do.

 | Method              | Explanation                                                  |
 |---------------------|--------------------------------------------------------------|